[HISTORY: Adopted by the Common Council of the City of Watertown

 C.

 Violators of liquor or beer laws or ordinances.
 A retail Class "A," "Class A," Class "B," "Class B," "Class C" or operator's license will not be issued to persons who have an arrest or conviction record, subject to Wis.
-Stat. §§ 111.321, 111.322 and 111.335.
+Stats. §§ 111.321, 111.322 and 111.335.
 The Licensing Board may consider the circumstances surrounding the offense in keeping with the Licensing Board guidelines and Chapter 125 Wis.
 Stats.
 Those convicted of any violations while holding a license will be subject to the suspension and revocation process as outlined in Ch.
 125, Wis.
 Stats., and this article.

 D.